 Many agencies where students are placed for practicum experience require students to disclose convictions for any offenses.
-In some instances, applicants with a criminal record or listed on the Child Abuse Registry and/or Adult Abuse Registry may not be admitted to the program.
+In some instances, applicants with a criminal record or listed on the Child Abuse Registry and/or Adult Abuse Registry may not be eligible for practicum.
 If you fall into one of these categories, please contact the School of Nursing prior to applying.